gk0x/brain_training_in_java/README.md

 godzinową.
 Napisz program obliczający na tej podstawie wynagrodzenie należne pracownikowi. <br>
 [eng] The string separated by spaces contains the name of the employee, the number of hours worked, and the rate hourly.
 Write a program that calculates the salary due to the employee on this basis. <br>
+### TaskTwelve: <br>
+[pl]Użytkownik wprowadza z klawiatury trzy liczby a,b i c.
+Napisz program, ktory wyświetli najmniejszą(lub największą) z tych liczb.
+Nie wprowadzaj dodatkowych zmiennych.
+[eng] The user enters three numbers a, b and c from the keyboard.
+Write a program that displays the smallest (or largest) of these numbers.
+Do not initialize other variables.